• Skip to primary navigation

 Blueberry simple syrup dripping from a spoon.

-Blueberry simple syrup is a homemade simple syrup perfect for adding a blueberry touch to any drink.
+Blueberry simple syrup is a homemade syrup perfect for adding a blueberry touch to any drink.

 5 from 5 votes